DamianMullins/damianmullins.com/pages/2018-05-03-learn-react-by-building-a-web-app-week-7/index.md

   - projects
 ---

 It has been a busy two weeks of reading, listening to podcasts, and watching talks online.
-I did manage to make a few updates and bug fixes to Coinsly which I've listed in the sections below.
+I did manage to make a few updates and bug fixes to Coinsly which I've [listed below](#changes-to-the-coinsly-app).

-## Changes to the Coinsly app

-A very quick run-through of the changes I've made.

-- Updated package dependencies to latest versions.
-- Fixed firestore warning by passing a `timestampsInSnapshots: true` setting.
-- After first signing in an error was being thrown because the filters prop in the `Filters` component is `null` when created.
-To fix this I provided a default value of an empty array.
-- Fixed issue with totals component where `NaN` was being displayed on initial load because the default values in state are set to `0` which causes a divide by zero exception when working out the percentages.
-- Refactored `coinHelper` to use a new filter method, and to prevent multiple copies of objects being made.

 ## Podcasts